The most romantic town in the South of France…

 Dining and strolling along the port

 Not only were the beaches extraordinarily clean and simply dreamy, but the port offered several excellent restaurants for every budget.
-One night we ate at Chez something or other and had a very chic experience as we devoured a delicious Bouillabaisse while we enjoyed the delicate sea breeze.
+One night we ate at Chez Gilbert and had a very chic experience as we devoured a delicious Bouillabaisse while we enjoyed the delicate sea breeze.

 The next night, we went shabby-chic with a melt-in-your-mouth steak and Roquefort baguette sandwich.
 As the baguette was at least two feet long, we thought we would split it, not imagining that we could possibly eat one each.
 However, the baguette is so light and delicate that one is simply not enough.
 The elegant woman behind the counter laughed at us when we returned for another sandwich.
 This time we tried the Special Marius (pronounced ma-rioh) sandwich which basically had everything on it.
 We chased it with lavender ice-cream and a side of Cassis sorbet.
 Hunger is now knocking.